-The doctor will diagnose a person with delirium if their behavior changes during the day, especially if they are hospitalized, they have a difficult time paying attention or making sense of what others say, and they cannot form a coherent sentence.
-The doctor will perform a few tests to check the for imbalances, view their family history, and see the symptoms before they diagnose someone with delirium.
+The doctor will diagnose a person with delirium if their behavior changes during the day.
+If hospitalized, they have difficulty paying attention or making sense of what others say and cannot form coherent sentences.
+The doctor will perform a few tests to check for imbalances, view their family history, and see the symptoms before they diagnose someone with delirium.

 Treatment for Delirium:

-Delirium is often treated with antipsychotic such as Haloperidol.
+Delirium is often treated with antipsychotics such as Haloperidol.